Seher-789/Autonomous-navigation/README.md

 # Autonomous Navigation with LiDAR-Camera Fusion and TD3

-This project demonstrates autonomous navigation using **LiDAR-Camera fusion** and the **TD3** deep reinforcement learning algorithm in a ROS and Gazebo-based simulation environment.
+This project demonstrates autonomous navigation using **LiDAR-Camera fusion** and the **TD3** deep reinforcement learning algorithm in a ROS and Gazebo-based simulation environment..

 The system uses LiDAR-Camera fusion to perceive the environment and navigates autonomously using the **TD3** (Twin Delayed Deep Deterministic Policy Gradient) algorithm.
 Training takes place in a simulated environment built on **ROS Noetic** and **Gazebo 11**.